 I suggest using a non-zero Pi with Ethernet built in, but any Pi can work as long as you place it on the same network as your Home Assistant installation.
 I do not recommend using the same Pi that is running Home Assistant, since we don’t want anything slowing down the measurement activity.
 Counting pulses is a pretty basic task for the Pi and the core counting code has been posted below.
 Note that the water meter output is basically a pulse width modulation (PWM) waveform with a duty cycle that varies with the water flow rate.
 Also note that due to the nature of the mechanical source of the data, when water flow stops, the pulse can be either high or low and remain that way until the next flow activity.
 For that reason, I decided to only count the rising edge of the signal.

 The Python script counts the pulses and calculates the flow rate.
 The data is transferred as sensors to Home Assistant using MQTT.
 Originally I used HTTP sensors but the overhead was higher than it needed to be and MQTT seems to be a more natural fit for the tiny real time data being transferred.
 In addition to flow rate, I included some binary sensors for sustained flow and high flow as well as daily cost, which can be configured through variables.
 You’ll want to run the script in the background continuously as a service.
 I decided to get overly fancy and installed the Nginx web server as a front end for meter configuration settings and SQLite for the back end.
 In fact, every pulse is saved in the database so that intricate usage analysis can be performed if desired.
 To make the Pi’s environment easier to replicate, the major functions are running inside two Docker containers.
-I’ll add more of the coding details below as time permits.
+For a full tutorial on building the hardware and installing the software, see part two.

 Water usage data is a great addition to Home Assistant and provides a lot of insight into how your household and its appliances use (and waste) water.
 The more utility data you integrate into the system, the better the potential automations become.